 Although I grew up in the city, I spent lots of my time during the summers on my grandparents' farm and had plenty of exposure to farming and ranching machinery (including windmills).

-It was sometime around 1999 that my grandma told me I could have one of my grandpa's old windmills.
+Sometime around 1999 that my grandma told me I could have one of my grandpa's old windmills.
 I thought it was beautiful and wanted it to be out on my place.
-I really became focused on my new/old windmill and found out all I could about the different kinds of windmills and about the windmillers that still work on them.
-Then I met a windmiller and befriened him enough that he allowed me to shadow him around.
+I became focused on my new/old windmill and found out all I could about the different kinds of windmills and about the windmillers that still work on them.
+Then I met a windmiller that allowed me to shadow him around.
 That was when I began learning the mechanics of how windmills work.

 Several years later around 2005, I purchased my own well service truck, got my pump installer's license and began helping folks keep their mills running and water pumping.
 I had become a windmiller and Prairie Legend Windmills was born!

 At the end of 2011, my wife and I sold our full time automotive repair business we had operated in order to start the year, 2012, working at Prairie Legend on a full time basis

 Windmills have been "green technology" for over 120 years.
 It seems to me to be a great time to be involved in the old and the new of water pumping!